Matviy-commands/EduBot/SETUP-PC.md

 3. Create your API key

 The webpage where you set up your OpenAI key is at https://platform.openai.com/api-keys - press the green 'Create new secret key' button and press 'Create secret key'.
 Keep a record of the API key somewhere private; you won't be able to retrieve it from the OpenAI screens in the future.
 It should start `sk-proj-`.

-In week 2 we will also set up keys for Anthropic and Google, which you can do here when we get there.
-- Claude API at https://console.anthropic.com/ from Anthropic
-- Gemini API at https://ai.google.dev/gemini-api from Google

-Later in the course you'll be using the fabulous HuggingFace platform; an account is available for free at https://huggingface.co - you can create an API token from the Avatar menu >> Settings >> Access Tokens.

-And in Week 6/7 you'll be using the terrific Weights & Biases at https://wandb.ai to watch over your training batches.
-Accounts are also free, and you can set up a token in a similar way.

 ### PART 4 - .env file